Promoting events is not an easy task!

 Give people a behind-the-scenes look to see the preparations before the event by posting images on Snapchat and Instagram.
-Be creative with Snapchat by adding text, emojis, and drawings on the image to share fun facts about the event, or share an exclusive coupon code.
+Be creative with Snapchat by adding text, emojis, and drawings on the image to share fun facts about the event, or you may share an exclusive coupon code.

 Use short, live clips from your event such as a behind the scenes peek or interviews with performers to connect with the viewers.
 A little effort can undoubtedly pay off down the road.

-Here are a few reasons why Livestream is effective:
+Here are a few reasons why Livestream is important –

-Live video is terrifically engaging – According to Facebook Live, users pass more than 3x more time and comment 10x more when a video is live.
+- Live video is terrifically engaging – according to Facebook Live, users pass more than 3x more time and comment 10x more when a video is live.

-Live video increases attendance – Normally 30% of people who watch a live video of an event will come to the same event the following year.
+- Live video increases attendance – Normally 30% of people who watch a live video of an event will come to the same event the following year.

 Ask event attendees to send out snaps at the event using your custom Geofilter.